tadea/living_well_cli_gem/README.md

 ## Usage

 This gem will allow you to read articles from bodybuilding.com webpage.
-Once you load ./bin/living_well you will face with CLI interface and have an option to choose.
+Once you load .`/bin/living_well` you will face with CLI interface follow the on screen prompts.
 When you want to end program type exit.

 ## Development